 If you’re lucky enough to be invited to join a group of locals at a pub, you’ll want to pay attention to this Irish etiquette rule.
 In Ireland, everybody goes by a ’rounds’ buying system.
 So when you’re out drinking with friends, everyone will take a turn to buy the whole round of drinks, whether it’s 3 or 13.

-Going up to the bar and buying a drink for yourself and no one else is going to be considered rude.
-Believe me, I did this the first time I visited friends in Ireland and didn’t realize this was one of the ultimate things not to do in Ireland.
+Going up to the bar and buying a drink for yourself and no one else is considered rude.
+Believe me – I did this the first time I visited friends in Ireland and didn’t realize this was one of the ultimate things not to do in Ireland.
+Whether you’re in a pub in Galway or in a small one in the countryside, keep this in mind.

 Also, if you’ve had your drinks bought for you all night and you don’t make an effort to buy at least one round, you’ll also look rude – and cheap.